NaxAlpha/classic-approx/README.md

 - **Are there optimizations built into your framework of choice (e.g. Pytorch) that can make this fast?**

+    There can be various optimizations done for this like training time, inference time, model size and accuracy, etc. I personally did inference speed & model size optimization by educated guesses of hyperparameters.
+Libraries like `optuna` can be used to specify the optimization objective for hyperparameter search (in TODO).

-    There can be various optimizations done for this.
-I personally went for inference & model size optimization.
-Further optimizations can be achieved via `torch.jit` and `torch.quantization`.
-There are also techniques for network pruning which can help accelerate training of model on larger size and optimizing it for inference later.
+    Further out-of-the-box optimizations can be achieved via `torch.jit` and `torch.quantization`.
+There are also techniques for network pruning which can help accelerate training of model on larger size and optimizing it for inference later. *PyTorch 2.0* has this new compile mode that can potentially speed up both training and inference.

 - **What if you wanted to optimize specifically for model size?**

     The model is already very optimized for model size.
-It has 2505 parameters which are ~10KB in size.
+It has ~2.5K parameters which are ~10KB in size.
 Further optimizations can be done using hyperparameter search, quantization and pruning.

 - **How do you know when training is complete?**

-    After many tests, I found out that a *validation loss* where `l2 < 0.005` is a good indicator that the model has generalized very well.
+    After many tests, I found out that a *validation loss* of `l2 < 0.005` is a good indicator that the model has generalized very well.
 Since the size of the model is very small, model cannot easily overfit and given the almost endless supply of imagenet images, the loss threshold is a very good indicator for convergence.
 However; to get much better approximation one can set this value to `0.001` at the cost of longer training time.

 - **What is the benefit of a deeper model in this case?
 When might there be a benefit for a deeper model (not with a sobel kernel but generally when thinking about image to image transformations)?**